thangckt/thangckt.github.io/docs/cluster/compiling/2_Compile_GCC.md

     - must run `./contrib/download_prerequisites`
     - To avoid error `uint64_t or int64_t not found`, use `gcc-10.3` (or a newer system-GCC)
     - update newer `binutils` to avoid errors.
-GCC-12 can not compiled without `binutils`.
+GCC-12 can not be compiled without `binutils`.

 ```shell
 # wget http://ftp.tsukuba.wide.ad.jp/software/gcc/releases/gcc-12.2.0/gcc-12.2.0.tar.gz